Love will win. Love must win, or we all lose.

 The “I have not come to bring peace but a sword” saying (Matt 10:34-36) is part of Jesus’ mission teaching, instructions for his disciples as they preach the gospel and heal the sick.
 “Sword” here is used figuratively to describe the turmoil that will result from Jesus’ kingdom message and way of life.
 His point—evident from the surrounding context of this statement—is simply that his kingdom message and actions will provoke resistance from the world, so his followers should be prepared for this and persevere through it.

 Rembrandt Christ on the CrossWhat about “Those who do not have a sword should sell their cloak and buy one” (Luke 22:35-38)?
 Jesus has just alluded to his previous mission teaching, but now intensifies it: this is, once again, a warning about coming resistance to Jesus’ kingdom way.
 That Luke understands the particular statement as figurative is evident from the way the narrative continues.
 First, Jesus responds to the disciples that two swords is “enough”—rather ludicrous if Jesus was speaking literally about arming themselves either for rebellion or for defense.
+(You can almost hear Jesus sigh at their obtuseness.)
 And second, when the disciples ask about literally using the sword to fight the mob and one of them cuts off the ear of the high priest’s servant, Jesus responds with “No more of this!,” heals the man’s ear, and says, “Have you come out with swords and clubs as if I were a lēstēs (brigand, revolutionary)?”
 (In other words, “I’m not a lēstēs, people.”)
 Matthew’s account gets at the gist of Jesus’ real feelings about this, stripped of all irony: “Those who live by the sword will die by the sword” (26:52).

 Then there’s the “temple cleansing,” as it is often called.
 Yes, Jesus does exhibit violence here, something that should caution us against an unrealistic ideal of non-violence.
 But it’s important to temper that concession with a few other thoughts.